gdsoumya/distributed_chat/README.md

 ## TRY IT OUT

-To try this out follow the steps
+To try this out follow the steps, our test node can be used to try out the system.

+SERVER : capetown.arcology.nyc
+WEBSOCK-CLIENT/WEB CLIENT PORT : 8546
+CLI-CLIENT PORT : 8545
+PEER PORT : 30303

 ### INTIAL SETUP
 ```